openedx/xblock-lti-consumer/README.rst

 Developing
 ===========

-The following steps assumes you have a working Tutor dev setup.
+The following steps assume you have a working Tutor dev setup.

 #.
 Clone the repo